Two young adults wanted in connection to Georgetown motel murder

 Investigators may have found a break in an ongoing murder investigation.

-The Georgetown Police Department requests the public assistance in searching for two people thy say are wanted for murder.
+The Georgetown Police Department requests assistance in searching for two people they say are wanted for murder.

-Latisha Desiree Evans, 20, and Jordan E. Johnson, 28, are wanted for Murder, Attempted Murder, Armed Robbery and Grand Larceny for their involvement in 600 Church Street, Rodeway Inn, homicide on June 28, 2020.
+Latisha Desiree Evans, 20, and Jordan E. Johnson, 28, are wanted for Murder, Attempted Murder, Armed Robbery and Grand Larceny for their involvement in the Rodeway Inn homicide on 600 Church Street on June 28, 2020.
 The incident resulted in 66-year-old Jack Kendree Jr. death and another critically injured victim.

 Investigators found evidence linking Evans and Johnson as the suspects.
 Both were last seen driving the victim's stolen gold or silver 2004 Ford Taurus Station Wagon possible bearing SC Temporary Tag HP0717Q, or Illinois Dealer Tag DL1299H (VIN: 1FAFP58284A211879).